hwipl/nuqql/README.md

 * Exit nuqql with the `q` key when you are in no conversation

 See [controls](doc/controls.md) for more information about nuqql's controls.

-## Development

-Most of the development happens in the *devel* branch.
-When a new version of nuqql is released, the *devel* code is merged into the *master* branch.
-So, if you want to try the latest code, check out the *devel* branch, otherwise just use *master*.

 ## Changes